LaTeX with GitLab/GitHub and Dropbox backup

 git remote set-url origin --push --add https://gitlab.com/username/MyDiss.git

-The option --push says this is just for pushing, not for fetching–we’ll normally fetch (pull) from GitLab since Dropbox is just for rolling backup.
+The --push option indicates that this remote is only for pushing, not for fetching.
+Normally, fetching (pulling) will be done from GitLab since Dropbox serves as a rolling backup.

 git remote -v